안녕하세요. 토미입니다.

 Listen to the Conversation

-Tammy was not able to sleep enough last night, so she seems very tired today.
+Tammy could not sleep enough last night and seems very tired today.

 Please try to guess what happened to her by listening carefully to the conversation.